grafana/grafana/docs/sources/dashboards/search/_index.md

 menutitle: Search
 title: Search
 weight: 80
+aliases:
+  - ../search/ # /docs/grafana/latest/search/
 ---

 # Search dashboards

 You can search for dashboards by dashboard name and by panel title.
-When you search for dashboards, the system returns all dashboards available within the Grafana instance, even if you do not have permission to view the contents of the dashboard.
+When you search for dashboards, the system returns all dashboards available within the Grafana instance, even if you don't have permission to view the contents of the dashboard.

 ## Search dashboards using dashboard name